Troyanovsky/vibe-coding-guide/en/Lesson_10_Pro_Tips.md

 ### Advanced: Parallel Development with Multiple Checkouts

 Here's a more advanced technique for when you're working on complex projects: maintain multiple local copies (clones) of your repository.
 This allows you to run different AI conversations or experiments simultaneously without them interfering with each other.
+This approach is used by the [Anthropic Engineering Team](https://www.anthropic.com/engineering/claude-code-best-practices)

 For instance, you might have:
 - `project-main/` - Your stable, working version